 “Although many people consider Manulife Bank a virtual bank, I can assure you there is nothing virtual about the relationship we have with our financial advisors and our customers,” says Fedchyshyn.
 “It’s still people working with people to achieve a financial goal.
 We depend on our customers for word of mouth references and we earn that benefit when we deliver results.”

 Exceeding expectations for growth and quality service can be a challenge for any institution.
-With SIT’s Preferred Services Group as part of its team, Manulife Bank is succeeding at both.
+With Portfolio+ Inc.’s Preferred Services Group as part of its team, Manulife Bank is succeeding at both.

-The Preferred Services Group at SIT employs specialists in virtually every area of banking, including loans, term deposits, investments, retail, electronic messaging, and platform technologies.
+The Preferred Services Group at Portfolio+ Inc. employs specialists in virtually every area of banking, including loans, term deposits, investments, retail, electronic messaging, and platform technologies.

-The Preferred Services Group is available to SIT customers who have a unique need for customization, support, and testing that goes beyond what is supplied with a standard software support agreement.
+The Preferred Services Group is available to Portfolio+ Inc. customers who have a unique need for customization, support, and testing that goes beyond what is supplied with a standard software support agreement.

 Established in 1993, Manulife Bank was the first federally regulated bank opened by an insurance company in Canada.
 It is a Schedule l federally chartered bank and a wholly-owned subsidiary of Manulife Financial, one of Canada's leading financial institutions.

 As of November 2009, Manulife Bank has more than $15.5 billion in assets and serves clients across Canada in all provinces and territories.
 With a high-quality loan portfolio, the majority of loans being in residential mortgages, Manulife Bank is a profitable and well-capitalized organization.